dequelabs/watcher-examples/javascript/playwright/README.md

 # axe DevTools Watcher Playwright Example

 Using axe DevTools Watcher Playwright, you can integrate axe DevTools Watcher into your existing testing environment.
-This example project demonstrates how axe DevTools Playwright is used to detect accessibility issues.
+This example project demonstrates how axe DevTools Watcher works with Playwright to detect accessibility issues.

 ## Prerequisites
 - yarn (1.22.x)